 How has the CIO role changed, and why is it so important?

-With increased technology adoption, digital innovation, and cyber and digital threats on the rise, the CIO role is critical to an organisation’s success and longevity.
+With increased technology adoption, digital innovation, and cyber and digital threats on the rise, the CIO role is critical to an organization’s success and longevity.
 Since March 2020, CIO strategic responsibilities have expanded;

 we’re seeing a growing demand for technology leadership, and boards are regularly turning to them for advice.